Van Driving Licence Guide for the UK

 Stay on the right side of the law with our licence guidelines for van drivers

-When it comes to driving a van, you’ll want to understand what kind of licence you need and if there are any associated restrictions.
+When it comes to driving a van, you will want to understand what kind of licence you need and if there are any associated restrictions.

 Driving licence categories can be confusing, so to make the subject simpler, here at Loads of Vans, we explain everything you need to know in order to legally drive a van in the UK…